10 Places to Write Paid Reviews for Movies, Restaurants, and More

 Payment is made through PayPal.
 The minimum balance to cash out varies based on how much you made for the first review you sold in each payment cycle.
 The minimum will be ten times the value of the first review you sold, with a minimum of $100.
 So, if your first review sold for $2 or $10, the minimum is $100.
 If it sold for $16, the minimum is $160.

-FameBit is a website that connects YouTube creators to brands that want to show their products to a wider audience.
+YouTube BrandConnect is an invite-only service that connects YouTube creators to brands that want to show their products to a wider audience.

-FameBit is relatively hands-off, connecting you to companies to pitch, but you get to decide how you want to feature products and you can set your own rates.
+This service is relatively hands-off, connecting you to companies to pitch, but you get to decide how you want to feature products and you can set your own rates.
 Once you sign up for the service, you’ll be able to see all of the sponsors looking to work with YouTubers.
-The site advertises nearly 500 companies looking for people to partner with.
+The site advertises nearly 500 companies that pay people to advertise their goods and services.

-In exchange for connecting you with brands, FameBit takes a 10% service fee.
-There are no sign-up fees or other fees, so you only pay FameBit when you get paid.
-FameBit pays through PayPal or check.
+In exchange for connecting you with brands, YouTube BrandConnect takes a 10% service fee.
+There are no sign-up or other fees, so you only pay the fees when you get paid.
+YouTube BrandConnect pays through PayPal or check.

 Influence Central is another site that connects influencers to brands who want to showcase their products to consumers.
 You’ll get paid to write reviews and post them directly on your blog, website, or social media accounts.